alexk49/task-journal/README.md

 task-journal.sh [file] [action] [parameters]
 ```

 The default file is the current day's entry.
-The default action is to view the view in your terminal.
+The default action is to view the file in your terminal.

 ```
 task-journal.sh